MTDOJRP/docs/docs/introduction/basic-commands.md

 # Basic Commands

-This section covers the basic commands that are available to all players on the MTDOJRP server.
+This section covers the basic commands that are available to all players on the KCDOJRP server.

 ## 🚗 Vehicle Commands
 - **/dv**: Deletes the vehicle you're currently in or nearby.